2 Days & 1 Night: History

 Season 4 was confirmed in November 2019 with Kim Jong-min returning with new members Yeon Jung-hoon, Moon Se-yoon, Kim Seon-ho, DinDin and Ravi.
 The new cast filmed the first episode on November 12, 2019 which had its first broadcast on December 8, 2019.

 On October 20, 2021, both KBS and the production team confirmed that Kim Seon-ho has been removed as a permanent cast member following controversies regarding his personal life.
-He was edited out of the remaining episodes that were shot prior to his removal in order to "minimize the inconvenience to viewers."
+He was edited out of the remaining episodes that were shot prior to his removal in order to "minimize the inconvenience to viewers".
 Subsequent episodes featured the remaining five cast members until Na In-woo was confirmed to join the show as the sixth member on January 25, 2022, with his first episode airing on February 13, 2022.

 On April 21, 2022, Ravi announced his departure from the show, with his last episode broadcast on May 1.
 On November 28, 2022, Yoo Seon-ho was confirmed to be the newest cast member, with his first episode airing on December 11, 2022.

+On June 9, 2024, Yeon Jung-hoon and Na In-woo announced their departure from the show, with their last episode broadcast on July 21.
+The show took a 3-week break for live coverage of the 2024 Summer Olympics and underwent a re-organization.
+On August 2, Jo Se-ho and Lee Joon were confirmed to join the show as new members, with their first episode to air on August 18.